A recent blog has caught my eye.

 We are all in control of our own brains, our own minds, our own lives, whether we like it or not.

-If someone chooses to take offence, that is precisely what they have done: taken offence.
-Unlike those whose approach to this subject is too simplistic, I emphasise that point 2 must apply, too.
-If you know that someone is likely to take offence and thereby be harmed, then it behoves you to think carefully about what you do and say, and how.
+If someone chooses to take offence, that is precisely what they have done: (a) chosen and (b) taken offence.
+Unlike those whose approach to this subject is too simplistic, I emphasise that the second principle must apply simultaneously with this third one.
+If you know that someone is likely to take offence and thereby be harmed, then it behoves you to think carefully about what you do and say, and how you do it.

 In saying, “Hate Speech is Not Free Speech”, the author is confusing the container with the content.

-* Of course, I would argue that the theatregoers chose to panic though you could argue, convincingly, that their reaction as instinctive so they had little or no choice.
+* Of course, I would argue that the theatregoers chose to panic though you could argue, convincingly, that their reaction was instinctive so they had little or no choice.

 *1 Viktor Frankl .
 Man’s search for meaning (1985)